RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

 team gets a column to transform and then everyone can share their solution with everyone else.
 Or if you don’t have enough students then each team can take one or more columns.

+.. fillintheblank:: fb_wfb_avg_im

+   What is the average value for the column Infant mortality rate?
+Two significant digits.

+   - :22.13: Is the correct answer
+     :x: Check your answer again.